prescode/open-fda-data-pipeline/README.md

 ## Getting started

-The plan is to make the build automated using a CloudFormation or serverless template.
+The plan is to make the entire build automated using a CloudFormation or serverless template.
 The current setup is a little manual.
 See [building](#Building) for instructions.

 ### Initial Configuration

 This project uses Python 3.8.
-Testing the functions locally is possible using the AWS CLI.
+Testing the functions locally is possible using the AWS CLI (https://docs.aws.amazon.com/cli/).

 ## Developing